Meta Policy Switching for Secure UAV Deconfliction in Adversarial Airspace: Discounted Thompson Sampling for Switching Robust Policies

-Given the robust model selected, the Bernoulli reward, which represents the likelihood, is calculated based on a Beta prior with parameters $(\mathfrak{a}, \mathfrak{b})$, while updating the conjugate Beta posterior distribution.
-After a certain number of time steps, once the posterior update for the DTS is complete, the attack strength is increased by $\Delta \epsilon$, resulting in a new set of probabilities, $\mathbf{p}_{\textup{true}}$, thus addressing the nonstationary Bernoulli reward.
+With the selected robust policy, the Bernoulli reward, which represents the likelihood, is calculated based on a Beta prior with parameters $(\mathfrak{a}, \mathfrak{b})$, while updating the conjugate Beta posterior distribution.
+After a certain number of time steps, once the posterior update for the DTS is complete, the self-induced attack strength is increased by $\Delta \epsilon$, resulting in a new set of probabilities, $\mathbf{p}_{\textup{true}}$, thus addressing the nonstationary Bernoulli reward.
 Consequently, the DTS parameters $(\mathfrak{a}, \mathfrak{b})$ are updated with a discount factor $\mathfrak{y}$, which accounts for the temporal variations in $\mathbf{p}_{\textup{true}}$.
-The methodology for generating adversarial observations using the Frank-Wolfe optimization technique is presented in the following subsection.
+The methodology for generating self-induced adversarial observations using the Frank-Wolfe optimization technique is presented in the following subsection.